-I spent Chinese New Years at the Grand Palace, Bangkok last January, just me and 10,000 coughing, Covid-infected Chinese tourists.
+I spent Chinese New Years at the Grand Palace, Bangkok in January,2020.
+Just me and 10,000 coughing, Covid-infected Chinese tourists.
 After that I too coughed my way through northern Thailand and much of Vietnam.
 It was to be my last journey for a while.

 I looked with distrust at every lone male traveler I passed in the Bangkok airport, perverts every one of them.
 This is the sex tourism mecca of the world.
 I was pleasantly surprised to find you had to really look for the red light district.
 You’re more likely to run into monks than lady boys, but neither are particularly threatening.